DarrenMurray/GymCapacityTracker/README.md

 # GymCapacityTracker
-Measures optimal hours to train by storing gym capacity over time
+Gets the members currently in a pure gym Location and tracks it over time.